-The safeguarding of children is everyone's business at the Vine; all have a role to play.
+The safeguarding of children is a responsibility we all hold; all have a role to play.

 This policy and associated child care guidelines are based on models and guidance published by the Thirtyone:eight (formerly CCPAS).

 The CL is committed to on-going child protection training for all children/youth workers and will regularly review the operational guidelines surrounding children's and youth work.